thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 adding-maps-widget-2:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-maps-widget-7-pe.png
-        title: 'Navigate to the "Appearance" tab and сhange OpenStreet map provider to "CartoDB.Positron";'
+        title: 'Navigate to the "Appearance" tab and change OpenStreet map provider to "CartoDB.Positron";'

-    1:
+adding-maps-widget-3:
+    0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-maps-widget-8-pe.png
         title: 'Scroll to the "Label" section.
 Add the label to the appropriate field by taking it from the documentation;'

-    2:
+adding-maps-widget-4:
+    0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-maps-widget-9-pe.png
         title: 'A little further down, find the "Tooltip" section.
-Enable "Use tooltip function" option, and add tooltip function by taking it from the documentation;'
+Turn on the option "Use tooltip function", and add tooltip function by taking it from the documentation;'

-    3:
+adding-maps-widget-5:
+    0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-maps-widget-10-pe.png
-        title: 'In the "Marker image" section, disable the "Use marker image function" option and set a custom marker image.
+        title: 'In the "Marker image" section, disable the "Use marker image function" option and add a custom marker image.
 To do this, click "Browse from gallery" and choose a new marker image (upload your own marker image or use an example image);'
-    4:
+    1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-maps-widget-11-pe.png
         title: 'Set the marker image size to 60 pixels.
 Then, navigate to the "Widget card" tab;'

-adding-maps-widget-3:
+adding-maps-widget-6:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-maps-widget-12-pe.png
-        title: 'In the "Card style" section, disable "Display widget title" option;'
+        title: 'In the "Card style" section, turn off the option "Display widget title";'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-1/adding-maps-widget-13-pe.png
         title: 'Set the padding value to "0" and click "Advanced widget style" row to open it;'